 In a conventional, non-event-driven approach, if you want one action to cause another action, you usually would have to write an explicit connection between those two actions.
 This had to be done inside the causal agent.

-That is: if I want A to trigger B, I have to add some code to A.
+In other words: if I want A to trigger B, I have to add some code to A.

-You can add event triggers to any action (even if you don't know yet that it will be meaningful later) and add listeners to components (even if there is nothing yet to trigger them).
-Listeners wait for triggers, and launch some action when a trigger happens.
+You can add event triggers to any action (even if you do not know yet that it will be meaningful later) and add listeners to components (even if there is nothing yet to trigger them).
+Listeners wait for triggers and then launch an action.

 Node.js took advantage of this built-in characteristic to create an event-driven development framework for creating applications.

-Non-blocking I/O and Single Threading
+Non-Blocking I/O Operations and Single Threading

 All connections operate in a single thread, so there is no performance lag between multiple concurrent processes.